rainwyr/IST590/Lab10.md

 ## Challenge 3 - Phishing Websites

 Follow **Lab** Milestone 3.
 Screenshot the fake website and your harvested credentials.
-It's based on the SET tool in Milestone 1 & 2.
+It's based on the VM configuration (change NAT to Bridge) in Milestone 0 and SET tool in Milestone 1 & 2.
 Install SET tool in Kali Linux:
 ```
 $ apt-get update && apt-get install -y set
 ```